All Episodes

 This is what this is about.

-And in the rest of the country in November in 91 days.
+There's a lot in play in Ohio today and in the rest of the country in November in 91 days.

-All right, 800-941-SEAN, toll-free telephone number.
+All right, 800-941, Sean, toll free telephone number.

-And connected to Christopher Steele was so in it after they found that he was a liar, leaker, and fired him.
+And it now has gone literally to a much higher level than we ever knew and connected to Christopher Steele was so in it after they found out he was a liar leaker and fired him.

 And Bruce Orr's meetings with Steele are unbelievable.

-We'll give you the details.
+I'm going to give you the details.

-All right, as we roll along, Sean Hannity Show, 800 941 Sean, toll free telephone number.
+All right, as we roll along, Sean Hannity Show, 800-941, Sean, toll free telephone number.

 You want to be a part of the program.

-This this state of the government doesn't care about his 2005 tax case.
+The government doesn't care about his 2005 tax case.

-It already been investigated, putting mothballs, and they only were dragging this out to put the screws to him.
+It had already been investigated, putting mothballs, and they only were dragging this out to put the screws to him.

-So he'll sing or compose, and then he'll use the information Mueller to prosecute or to impeach Donald Trump.
+So he'll sing or compose, and then he'll use the information, Mueller, to prosecute or to impeach Donald Trump.

 This judge, Ellis, he looked at Rod Rosenstein's mandate, and it was so wide open that a case that had nothing to do with Russia, nothing.

-And this guy has after the judge reads the mandate from Rod Rosenstein, because Jeff Session recuses himself.
+And this guy has, after the judge reads the mandate from Rod Rosenstein, because Jeff Session recuses himself, now that's the trial of the century.

-And they're now literally at this point, they are trying to do everything they can do to save this case.
+And they're now literally, at this point, they are trying to do everything they can do to save this case.

 This judge is not putting up with any of their crap.

-And this is Muller's team.
+And this is Mueller's team.

 Now, I don't know.

-I think ultimately it's going to be decided on bank accounts and money and whatever else they they drudge up from 2005.
+I think ultimately it's going to be decided on bank accounts and money and whatever else they drudge up from 2005.

 Everybody should pay their taxes.